Alif-Iskandar/Awan/README.md

 ## Apps Features

 We already improved the version for this apps and will keep continues to grow in the future.
-Let’s take a look what's new on our MyBMI Apps.
 The app we developed, has the functionality as below:

 - Save & Delete BMI Record
   - Every time users calculate their latest BMI, the record will be automatically added to the database.